 8. Prepare as much as you can in advance.
 In my busiest of times, I would place all the things I needed to deliver in the car on Sunday evening, lay out my clothes and set tables so that things would be one less thing to worry about as you make your way through the season.

-9. Have some holiday napkins, some cheese and crackers, and a few generic gifts on hand for unexpected visitors and gifts.
+9. Have some holiday napkins, some cheese and crackers, and a few generic gifts on hand for unexpected visitors and invitations so you have hostess gifts on hand and don’t have to run out at the last minute..
 One of the best things about the season are it’s surprises, and getting the opportunity to visit with a long lost friend or being invited to a party unexpectedly is less stressful when you know you have a few things set aside for just such an occasion puts me at ease–the less running around or worrying, the better!

 10. I prefer to host buffets, desert buffets or cocktail parties rather than sit down dinners.
 That way, the party is less dependent on exact numbers and people showing up on time.